YAHOO:

 SHIRA IN THE U.K.

-The Stand UK This October Shira had an opportunity to speak at several venues in the U.K., including a live interview on Revelation TV.
+This October Shira had an opportunity to speak at several venues in the U.K., including a live interview on Revelation TV.
 She spoke on one of her favorite subjects - the importance of Israel in the last days.

 It is always a wonderful opportunity to speak to people who know little about Israel, as well as to those who love and support Israel.